berkyalcinkaya/Computational-SARS-CoV-2-Vaccine-Design/README.md

 # SARS-CoV-2
- Presented in paper "Immunoinformatic Design and Evaluation of a Novel Multi-EpitopePeptide Vaccine Targeting SARS-CoV-2 Structural and Nonstructural Antigens"
+ Presented in paper "Immunoinformatic Design and Evaluation of a Novel Multi-Epitope Peptide Vaccine Targeting SARS-CoV-2 Structural and Nonstructural Antigens"

  This repository contains three directories: